Nike SB Stefan Janoski Max

 Air Max 1’s history is something that will always be hugely popular in the sneaker world.
 1987 saw Tinker Hatfield introduce a shoe that was almost a rebellion against Nike’s own vision and the sneaker world’s expectations.
 The shoe unveiled for the first time the visible Air Sole technology.
 While Nike was trying to make the technology smaller, Hatfield wanted to make it larger and visible to everyone.

 In the Nike SB Stefan Janoski Max, the upper silhouette is quite clearly from Janoski’s work while the Air Technology in the midsole of the Air Max sits in the shoe’s engine room.
-The Nike Free outsole is utilized for maximum freedom of movement completes the cast.
+The Nike Free outsole is utilized for maximum freedom of movement.

 Based on the number of people who have done reviews about this shoe, it is highly unlikely that its popularity will drop in the near future.